DOT Therapy Photos – A Patient Experience: The DOT laser treatment (CO2 laser)

 DAY 1 to DAY 13 Contrast in Swelling and Colour after Therapy (actual colours)

-Some skin treatments leave you a bit on the pink side, but with DOT Therapy, you’ll more likely be a shade of red (or many shades of red) during the initial post-treatment period.
-Healite II can help a lot, so ask your Clinician if you can schedule in a few Healite II sessions as part of your recovery period.
+Some skin treatments leave you a bit on the pink side.
+DOT Therapy, however, will leave you a shade of red (or many shades of red) during the initial post-treatment period.
+Healite II can help a lot.
+Ask your Clinician if you can schedule in a few Healite II sessions as part of your recovery period.

-I did 2 brief Healite II treatments during the week following the treatment and another low-level light therapy session 2 days before the DAY 13 photo was taken…but look how RED I was just after the DOT Treatment.
+I did 2 brief Healite II treatments during the week following the treatment.
+I also had another low-level light therapy session 2 days before the DAY 13 photo was taken…but look how RED I was just after the DOT Treatment.

 Swelling and redness after DEKA DOT Therapy Skin Treatments